Skip to Content

 Types of Robbery Charges in Texas

-• Seriously injures another person;
+• Caused serious injuries to another person;

-• 65 years of age or over or
+• 65 years of age or over; or

 • Disabled

-What is the Difference Between Theft and Robbery?
+What Is the Difference Between Theft & Robbery?

-Theft and robbery are both criminal offenses related to taking someone else's property unlawfully, but they differ in several key aspects:
+Theft and robbery are both criminal offenses related to taking someone else's property unlawfully, but they differ in several key aspects.

 Theft

 The intent to permanently deprive the owner of their property is a key element of theft.
-The offender must have the intent to keep the stolen property for themselves or to dispose of it in a way that deprives the owner of its value.
+The offender must have the intent to keep the stolen property for themselves or to dispose of it in a way that permanently deprives the owner of its value.

 Robbery